francescomugnai/RSCS-Really-Simple-Cookie-Solution/README.md

 In this example, the Spotify embed will only load if the user has accepted marketing cookies.

+Note: While this method is generally effective, it may not work in all cases due to the way some third-party resources are loaded.
+However, it's still worth trying as it can provide a good level of control in many situations.
+For more reliable blocking of specific domains, consider using the blockedDomains configuration option.

 #### Customizing Blocked Domains 🚫
 RSCS comes with a predefined list of domains to block.
 You can customize this list by setting useDefaultBlockedDomains to false and passing an array of domains to blockedDomains: